alexknowshtml/How-To-Indy-Hall/generator/content/02-values-virtues.md

 Below is a series of essays by Indy Hall co-founder Alex Hillman explaining how we think about and practice these core values at Indy Hall.

-> These essays have been adapted for the "How To Indy Hall guide", but each essay in its original form can be found on his [personal blog](http://dangerouslyawesome.com/2011/10/coworking-core-values-series-translated/), and have even been translated into other languages, including French and Portuguese!
+> Note: These essays have been adapted for the "How To Indy Hall guide", but each essay in its original form can be found on his [personal blog](http://dangerouslyawesome.com/2011/10/coworking-core-values-series-translated/), and have even been translated into other languages, including French and Portuguese!

 ### Sustainability